GoogleCloudPlatform/knfsd-cache-utils/deployment/fsids.md

 Each export is automatically allocated an FSID number by the `mountd` service using using the `knfsd-fsidd` service.
 This uses a Cloud SQL PostgreSQL instance to store the mappings between FSID and export path.
 This ensures that all the instances in cluster use the same FSID for each export path.

 This is the recommended deployment option for all knfsd proxy configurations as its the easiest to configure and ensures the consistency of FSIDs across the cluster.

+**NOTE**: The knfsd proxy instance will need to be able to access the Cloud SQL instance.
+See [Network - Cloud SQL (FSID database)](./network.md#cloud-sql-fsid-database) for more information.

 ## Providing a custom database